Family Support Services

 Director of Family Support Services

-Amy Schaffner has been with TERI for over 25 years providing support to people with developmental disabilities.
+Amy Schaffner has been with TERI for 28 years providing support to people with developmental disabilities.
 Her career began in Early Childhood Development when she developed an interest and love for working with special needs children.
-Amy works with the San Diego Regional Center providing advocacy, referrals, in-home respite, out-of-home respite, and camp programs to families.
-Amy enjoys hanging with her family on the weekends; she has three children, two which are actively involved in community sports and one in college.
+Amy works with the San Diego Regional Center providing advocacy, referrals, in-home respite, out-of-home respite and recreation programs to families.
+Amy enjoys hanging out with her family on the weekends; she has three children, her youngest son is in high school and is actively involved in sports, her daughter is in college and one grown son that lives and works in San Diego.